 * Heat wave to bake New York through weekend

 By Scott DiSavino

-NEW YORK, July 5 (Reuters) - Locked out workers resumed negotiations with Consolidated Edison on Thursday while replacement crews worked to end additional brownouts as New York City sweltered in a prolonged heat wave.
+NEW YORK, July 5 Contract talks between Consolidated Edison and locked out workers will resume on Friday while replacement crews worked to end additional brownouts as New York City sweltered in a prolonged heat wave.

 Con Edison said it reduced the voltage by 5 percent in several Brooklyn neighborhoods Wednesday night as a precaution to protect the system and maintain service as crews fix equipment problems, the company said in a statement.